First Year Student Application Process

 Submitting an application does not guarantee you a place in a hall of residence.
 All halls run a selection process.
 Halls aim to select students from various backgrounds and abilities to establish a well-rounded student community within the hall.

-The selection process will run between 26 September and 6 October.
-During this time applications will move between preferences but only one offer will be made.
-Students who are not able to be offered a room will have the opportunity to be placed on a general waitlist for all halls, or consider an alternative hall with availability.
+The selection process will run between 24 September and 3 October 2025.
+Students who are not able to be offered a room in their preferred hall will automatically be placed on a General Waitlist for all halls.

 PLEASE NOTE: READ YOUR OFFER AND CONTRACT CAREFULLY.
 Your contract is a legally binding document, make sure you read and understand it before signing.